-You must make sure your builder has installed a 32mm white telecommunications conduit from the front boundary of your lot to the meter box location on the side of your house.
-Your builder can install this conduit, or you can arrange for OptiComm, who undertake all Optic Fibre Network Connections, to install this conduit for you.
-Typical costs for up to 10 metres of trenching and conduit would be \$440 (GST inclusive).
-The OptiComm Customer Connection Information Desk can be contacted on 1300 137 800.
-This conduit should be installed during construction of your home.
+Ensure your builder has installed a 25mm white telecommunications conduit from the front boundary of your lot to the meter box location on the side of your house.

+Your builder will install this conduit, which will need to be installed during construction of your home.